bpoplauschi/ImageCachingBenchmark/README.md

 #### Benchmark app - project:</h6>
 - the demo project source can be found on Github under the name [ImageCachingBenchmark](https://github.com/bpoplauschi/ImageCachingBenchmark), together with the charts, collected data tables and more.
 - please note the project from Github had to be modified as well as the image caching libraries so that we know the cache source of each image loaded.
-Because I didn’t check in the pods files (not a good practice) and that the project code must compile, the state in which is now doesn’t generate all the data used for the benchmarks.
-If some of you want to rerun the benchmarks, you need to make a similar completionBlock for image loading for all libraries like the default one on SDWebImage that returns the SDImageCacheType.
+Because I didn’t want to check in the Cocoapods source files (not a good practice) and that the project code must compile after a clean install of the Cocoapods, the current version of the Github project is slightly different from the one I used for the benchmarks.
+- if some of you want to rerun the benchmarks, you need to make a similar completionBlock for image loading for all libraries like the default one on SDWebImage that returns the `SDImageCacheType`.

 ### Fastest vs slowest device results
 [Complete benchmark results](http://htmlpreview.github.io/?https://github.com/bpoplauschi/ImageCachingBenchmark/blob/master/tables/tables.html) can be found on the Github project.
 Since those tables are big, I decided to create charts using the fastest device data (iPhone 5s) and the slowest (iPhone 4).